 Six part production providing information on rural gravel and dirt road maintenance.
 Set in federal forests, but the basic information is helpful for all rural low volume roads.
-Each segment is also available individually – most in video and one in DVD format (see item # following each segment title.
-1. Forest Roads and the Environment (#18554) (18:00). – 2.
+Some segments are also available individually as indicated.
+Segments include: 1.
+Forest Roads and the Environment (18:00). – 2.
 Reading the Traveled Way (#18560) (16:00). – 3.
-Reading Beyond the Traveled Way (#18559) (17:00). – 4.
+Reading Beyond the Traveled Way (17:00). – 4.
 Smoothing and Reshaping the Traveled Way (#18561) (18:00). – 5.
-Maintaining the Ditch and Surface Cross Drains (#18556) (16:00). – 6.
-Dangerous Travelers (#18818) (26:00).
+Maintaining the Ditch and Surface Cross Drains (16:00). – 6.
+Dangerous Travelers (26:00).
 (2006) – DVD (116:00 – total).

 Entomology for Master Gardeners.
 Consists of three parts: An introduction (39:40); Managing insects via IPM (22:45) and Beneficial insects (15:00).
 (2001) - VHS VIDEO (76:00).
-(Master Gardener Series)